Just a quick comment on the current

 by musculoskeletal pain patients who have

 back pain and neck pain.
-Therefore, Pensacola Spinal Rehab Center observes
+For this reason, Pensacola Spinal Rehab Center observes

 every chiropractic patient meticulously throughout

 their whole visit from the time you walk in